nauam/Courses/docs/developer/05-notification-plugins.md

 Each plugin can define a set of "configuration" properties which allow users to specify input that the plugin can use when it operates.

-Notification plugins support scoped properties, allowing some of the configuration to be defined, or defaulted, on a per-project or per-QW Control instance basis.
+Notification plugins support scoped properties, allowing some of the configuration to be defined, or defaulted, on a per-project or per-Rundeck instance basis.

 ## Plugin types

-QW Control supports two types of Notification plugins:
+Rundeck supports two types of Notification plugins:

 1. Java-based development deployed as a Jar file.
 2. Groovy-based deployed as a single `.groovy` script.